Configure Oracle Transparent Data Encryption (TDE)

 How does TDE prevent unauthorized decryption?

-TDE encrypts sensitive data stored in data files.
-Oracle offers Transparent Data Encryption (TDE) to decrypt or protect these files.
-To prevent unauthorized decryption, TDE stores the encryption keys in a security module external to the database.
+TDE encrypts confidential data stored in data files.
+Oracle offers transparent data encryption (TDE) to decrypt or protect these files.
+To prevent unauthorized decryption, TDE stores encryption keys in a security module external to the database.

 - TDE Wallets: "caretar de Wallets".
 These are the wallets used for the TDE.
 In previous versions they were simply called "wallets".

-- External keystore: These are external keystores (such as Oracle Key Vault, OCI Key Management Service (KMS).
+- External keystore: Son almacenes de claves externos (cómo Oracle Key Vault, OCI Key Management Service (KMS).

 - Keystores: A term that encompasses both TDE wallets and external keystores.